tsedio/tsed-vitepress-theme/docs/tutorials/serverless.md

 ## Testing

-Ts.ED provide a way to test you lambda with mocked Aws event and context by using the @@PlatformServerlessTest@@ util.
+Ts.ED provides a way to test your lambda with mocked AWS event and context by using the @@PlatformServerlessTest@@ util.
 Here an example to test a Lambda controller:

 ```typescript